kartun83/M-Vave/SM-37Pro/implemented.md

 * Knobs on bank 2 (9-16) have to be mapped on channel 6 (like those on bank 1) and type "**CC**"

+For your convinience you may use mapped_preset.smk37 from this repo.

 ## Pad BANK 2
 Pads are turned off when inactive, turns on when active